ericsatnik/creae-react-app-express/README.md

 ### `npm run server`

 Runs the server in the development mode.<br />
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the server.

 ### `npm test`